How to get rid of Dark Spots on Face

 Strictly speaking, some chemical peel solutions don't require medical supervision, but I would heartily recommend seeing a dermatologist anyway.

-No article on how to get rid of dark spots would be complete without a disclaimer regarding the nature of them.
+No article on how to get rid of dark spots would be complete without the following warning.

 - Before trying anything semi-permanent, it is imperative you know what kind of spot you are dealing with.
 For instance, if they are age spots, you wouldn't want to lighten your face to the point where freckles are removed.